vitelot/Economic-Systemic-Risk/README.md

 3) Prepare the input CSV file with the format found in the example data/test-list.csv

 4) Execute `./run.sh inputfile outputfile` to estimate ESRI with a sequential code.

-5) Execute `./run-parallel.sh inputfile outputfile` to estimate ESRI with a parallelized code.
+You will be asked how many threads to use.
+One thread is the same as sequential code.

 <br/><b>Good luck.</b>